greymatter-io/helm-charts/docs/Deploy with CodeReady.md

 $ brew install helm
 ```

-If you wish to use locally built chart, you can do:
+If you wish to use locally built charts, you can do:

 ```
 $ git clone git@github.com:DecipherNow/helm-charts.git